Maxhu787/anon-board/TEMP.md

 # anon-board

-- add likes implementation & comments
+- add likes & comments
-- add favicon
-- add translations
-- change error page make white and black
-- add loading screen
+- add shadcn progress bar for loading screen
-- dynamic page title
-- add some colors to make it less plain
+- add some colors and stuff to make it less plain
+- add share feature
 - add sitemap gogole search console

 somehow not fetch the userid when anon is true

-chagne name of oauth screen currently supabase url figure out what use-client is

 A anonymous forum website for posts on various topics for discussion, targeted towards students.